Updated Investor Bulletin: Indexed Annuities

-The SEC's Office of Investor Education and Advocacy is issuing this bulletin to educate investors about indexed annuities.
+The SEC's Office of Investor Education and Advocacy is issuing this bulletin to educate investors about indexed annuities, particularly those that are securities.
 Indexed annuities are complex products.
 Investors should carefully read the indexed annuity contract, and any prospectus, before deciding whether to buy the annuity.

 What is an indexed annuity?

-An indexed annuity is a type of annuity contract between you and an insurance company.
-It generally promises to provide returns linked to the performance of a market index.
+An indexed annuity is a complex financial product.
+It is one type of annuity contract between an investor and an insurance company.
+An indexed annuity generally promises to provide returns linked to the performance of a market index.
 There are two phases to an annuity contract – the accumulation (savings) phase and the annuity (payout) phase.